How to prevent floods on construction sites

 After a flood, it’s not just a case of waiting for the water to dry up and then getting back to work.
-Floodwater can be contaminated, especially if it’s come up from the sewers, and clean-up can be costly and time-consuming.
+Floodwater can be contaminated by pest droppings, especially if it’s come up from the sewers, among other things and clean-up can be costly and time-consuming.

 Here’s our guide to preventing floods on construction sites, and how to recover from a construction site flood when one occurs.